syncfusion-content/uwp-docs/uwp/SfDockingManager/Dealing-with-Windows.md

 ## Enable/Disable Dragging a Window

 The AttachedProperty `IsDragEnabled` helps to enable or disable the dragging functionality of a window by setting its value as true or false respectively.
-By default, its value is true, to disable this functionality change the property value to false.
+By default, `IsDragEnabled` value is true.
+This functionality can be disabled by setting its value as false.

 {% tabs %}